 How To Eat Red Bananas?

 Red bananas are best eaten when ripe, the same way you have a regular banana, after peeling them.
-They can also be incorporated into breakfast cereals, oatmeal, desserts like fruit salads, smoothies, pancakes, ice creams and pudding.
+They can also be incorporated into breakfast cereals, oatmeal, and desserts like fruit salads, smoothies, pancakes, ice creams and pudding.
 Baked delights like banana bread, cakes, and muffins also taste well.
 Raw red bananas can be also made as savoury snacks or dry gravies.

 Also Read: Immunity Boosting Smoothies: Yummy Healthy Fruity Blends To Keep Illness At Bay